tidywave/signal-in-the-darkness/001_speculative_knowledge/002_bayesian_faith.md

 ## Keeping faith honest

+What do we know for certain?
+It should be clear that no single one of us has answers to all of our questions.
+A lot of what we call knowledge is speculative at best.
+In fact, at its most basic basic level, the feeling of knowing is an emotion that we feel when we think we are correct.
+It is our responsibility to discern whether or not this feeling is correct.

 We can model one's worldview as a series of up and down arrows based on statements one deems true (`^`) or false (`v`):

 ```text